 For temporary differences which give rise to deferred tax assets, the Group assesses the likelihood that the deferred tax assets could be recovered.
-Major deferred tax assets relate to deductible tax losses, unrecognized revaluation surplus on prepayments for the leasehold land determined under PRC regulations, accruals of expenses not yet deductible for tax purpose, and allowance for doubtful debts.
-Due to the effects of these temporary differences on income tax, the Group has recorded net deferred tax assets amounting to approximately RMB5,973 million as of December 31, 2017 (2016: approximately RMB5,986 million) (see Note 13).
+Major deferred tax assets relate to deductible tax losses, unrecognized revaluation surplus on prepayments for the leasehold land determined under PRC regulations, accruals of expenses not yet deductible for tax purpose, and credit loss allowance.
+Due to the effects of these temporary differences on income tax, the Group has recorded net deferred tax assets amounting to approximately RMB3,401 million as of December 31, 2018 (2017: approximately RMB5,973 million) (see Note 13).
 Deferred tax assets are recognized based on the Group's estimates and assumptions that they will be recovered from taxable income arising from continuing operations in the foreseeable future.